OctopusDeploy/blog/blog/2023-06/manifests-from-git/index.md

 Files with Octopus variables are easy to inspect, and you have tremendous flexibility with variables.
 However, sometimes you need valid YAML in your repository.
 For example, if you need to test the configuration locally.
 In this case, you can take another step and use [structured variable replacement](https://octopus.com/blog/structured-variables-raw-kubernetes-yaml).

-Despite the option you choose, you can configure some variables for all projects using [library sets](https://octopus.com/docs/projects/variables/library-variable-sets).
+Whatever option you choose, you can configure some variables for all projects using [library sets](https://octopus.com/docs/projects/variables/library-variable-sets).
 It's helpful if all your apps, for example, have a certain number of replicas in a given environment.
 You can configure project-specific variables at the project level.

 ### Hiding complexity